dphummel/dphummel.github.io/_posts/2024-10-6-PromptManagement.md

 Have you ever created the perfect AI prompt, only to lose it in a sea of chat logs or notes?
 As Generative AI usage skyrockets, effective prompt management is becoming important.
 Let's explore how treating prompts like code can revolutionize your AI workflow.

 ### Generative AI Growth
 Generative AI is rapidly evolving into a general-purpose technology across the United States.
-The growth is staggering: according to EMARKETER, 100.1 million people in the US will use generative AI at least once per month in 2023, a nearly 900% increase from 7.8 million in 2022.
+The growth is staggering: according to EMARKETER, 100.1 million people in the US will use Generative AI at least once per month in 2023, a nearly 900% increase from 7.8 million in 2022.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/e7acdb92-7952-4f7a-83a3-afa00ebb20ec"/>
 </p>

-People are leveraging it for research, content creation, and text summarization, primarily through crafting prompts - natural language instructions that guide AI models to perform specific tasks.
+People are leveraging Generative AI for research, content creation, and text summarization, primarily through crafting prompts - natural language instructions that guide AI models to perform specific tasks.
 As the frequency and value of Generative AI use increases, so does the need to reuse effective prompts, such as the [Rashomond AI Prompt](https://github.com/dphummel/Prompts/blob/main/Rashomon-AI-Prompt.md).
 However, finding the optimal method for achieving this reuse wasn't immediately apparent to me.

 My research revealed various approaches, including databases and text files.
 But when I began to view prompts as assets to be managed - organized, stored, retrieved, and refined - I asked myself: why not manage prompts like we manage code?